-Hepatitis is the swelling, known as inflammation of the liver, and has many different causes.
-Hepatitis can be caused by chemicals that are toxic to the liver, heavy drinking, known as alcoholic hepatitis, some immune conditions, or by one of a group of viruses, known as the Hepatitis viruses, which include Hepatitis A, B, and C.
+Hepatitis is swelling known as inflammation of the liver and has many different causes.
+Hepatitis can be caused by chemicals that are toxic to the liver, heavy drinking, known as alcoholic hepatitis, some immune conditions, or by one of a group of viruses, known as the hepatitis viruses, which include Hepatitis A, B, and C.

 How Do You Catch Hepatitis C?

 Hepatitis C is a blood-borne virus.
 This means that your blood needs to come into contact with blood from another individual who is infected with the virus.
 Consequently, there are a number of ways in which you can contract Hepatitis C, for example:

 Testing For Hepatitis C

 There are two tests that are required when testing for Hepatitis C, These are the antibody test and the PCR (RNA) test. please see below for more information.

 Antibody Testing for Hepatitis C